The Best Football Team In North Texas.

 But maybe it couldn't hurt the Cowboys to try.
 In the last twelve years, only one of these two teams has won more than a single playoff game, only one of them has won four national championships, and only one of them can truly claim to be the best pro football team in North Texas.

 It's not the squad in silver and blue.

-It's the group in purple and black.
-It's the Dallas Diamonds.
-It's the organization that truly knows what it takes to win consistently over time:
+It's the squad in purple and black.
+It's the organization that has an idea what it takes to win consistently over time: team.